 Recently it seems as if many household products and foods that were once considered daily essentials are now being thrown out the window left and right as they are being tied to undesirable and potentially life-threatening health hazards.
-While some of these trends are more grounded in truth and scientific data than others, one such revelation that has certainly caught the attention of the Venardi Zurada Law Firm a recent studies link those exposed to glyphosate-based herbicides to an increased risk of developing non-Hodgkin’s Lymphoma, a particularly nasty form of cancer involving the overproduction of certain white blood cells “this is a simplified explanation of the disease and is not intended to be relied upon nor meant to diminish the seriousness of the disease”.
-A more commonly used product than its technical name may suggest, glyphosate is the most widely used herbicide in the United States and is sold under various brand names, such as the most prominently home care item known as Roundup.
+While some of these trends are more grounded in truth and scientific data than others, one such revelation that has certainly caught the attention of the Venardi Zurada Law firm are recent studies linking those exposed to glyphosate-based herbicides to an increased risk of developing non-Hodgkin’s Lymphoma, a particularly nasty form of cancer involving the over production of certain white blood cells “this is a simplified explanation of the disease and is not intended to be relied upon nor meant to diminish the seriousness of the disease”.
+A more commonly used product than its technical name may suggest, glyphosate is the most widely used herbicide in the United States and is sold under various brand names, such as the most prominent home care item known as Roundup.

 We here at the Venardi Zurada Law Firm are appalled by the carelessness and disregard of companies like Monsanto, and while nothing can make up for the wrongs that many have suffered, we have already begun working with similarly harmed individuals to help them restore as much justice as we possibly can.

 If you believe you have been harmed by glyphosate-based herbicides such as Roundup, let us fight for you too!
 Call us at (925) 937-3900.